rave-altfred/product-snap/droplet/README.md

 ### 3. Build Docker Image

-Builds your Docker image with proper secrets management.
+Builds your Docker image with proper secrets management, platform targeting, and layer caching.

 ```bash
 # Load secrets from your secret manager